ChinaKnowledge.de -

 Mar 28, 2023 © Ulrich Theobald

-Kuanzhi 款識 [a special reading], also called zhikuan 識款, tikuan 題款, kuanshu 款署, kuanti 款題 or luokuan 落款, is a kind of dated signature or a brief note of an artist of a calligraphy or painting.
+Kuanzhi 款識 [a special reading], also called zhikuan 識款, tikuan 題款, kuanshu 款署, kuanti 款題 or luokuan 落款, is a dated signature or a brief note of an artist of a calligraphy or painting.
 It usually includes the name of the artist (often just the courtesy name or style), and the date (season and cyclical characters of the day), and in some cases also a hint to the occasion when the artwork was produced, or include a kind of dedication.

 With the development of industrial production of porcelain, stamps were attached to the bottom of objects which referred to the place and time of production.